obed254github/health-insurance-streamlit-app/readme.md

 # 🏥 Insurance Charges Predictor

 A user-friendly Streamlit web application that predicts individual health insurance charges based on demographic and lifestyle information.
 Built using **Random Forest**, with support for other models like **Linear Regression**, **LightGBM**, and **XGBoost** for comparison.
+Data analysis page that describes all procedures taken in data analysis and determination of optimal model deployed for predictions.

 [Live app](https://health-insurance-app-app-zks4tkjnbak6wcycvr5b76.streamlit.app/) <!-- Replace with your actual image URL -->